- Everything You Need to Know about Prioritization Frameworks

 Design thinking is a framework to help inspire innovation by viewing everything from the user’s point of view.
 IDEO, the company often credited with creating this framework, says design thinking is a human-centered approach to building products.

-The CIRCLES Method is a product design framework based on following a specific path and answering the right questions to understand what you need to design and why fully.
+The CIRCLES Method is a product design framework based on following a specific path and answering the right questions to fully understand what you need to design and why.
 The stages of the process form the acronym.
 Comprehend the situation.
 Identify the customer.
 Report the customer’s needs.
 Cut through prioritization.
 List solutions.
 Evaluate trade-offs.
 Summarize your recommendation.